Master of Arts (M.A.)

 Twenty-one students, an intact convenience group, were selected to participate in this research project.
 Each student received Special Education Services through a Resource Specialist Program (RSP).
 All students were randomly assigned to either the comparison or experimental group.
 Over a five week period participants in the comparison group remained in their language arts classroom and participated in Sustained Silent Reading (SSR).
 Students in the experimental group participated in REWARDS- Reading Excellence: Word Attack and Rate Development Strategies, a reading intervention.
 Both groups were administered the Woodcock-Johnson III form A at pre-test and form B at post-test, results of these assessments were analyzed using an AnCOVA test.

 Butler, Catherine M., "The impact of REWARDS on reading skills of students with learning disabilities" (2014).
-Capstone Projects and Theses.
+Capstone Projects and Master's Theses.
 403.